 Gift Easter lilies may be the easiest of the three to transition to an outdoor garden.
 Once the danger of frost is passed, trim off the dead foliage and plant outside.
 If other lilies are in the garden, likely this lily will join the group and blossom year after year.

-One last tip: When you want us to send out a beautiful flowering plant to that special someone, give us lead time.
-We aren’t a nursery and we don’t keep a corral of these plants outside.
-We special order premium stand-alone gift plants to provide the best product available for that occasion.
+One last tip: When you want a beautiful flowering plant sent to that special someone, give us lead time.
+We aren’t a nursery and we don’t have a corral of plants outside.
+We special order premium gift plants to provide the best product available.
 We often keep a small selection in the shop, but the more specific your wishes are, the more you want to call days ahead–so we can do our best to send a flowering gift plant that is both a beautiful surprise and a cheery message for the person you are thinking about.